withastro/astro/.changeset/sixty-dogs-sneeze.md

 "astro": minor
 ---

-Adds an experimental flag `clientPrerender` to pre-render your prefetched pages on the client with the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API).
+Adds an experimental flag `clientPrerender` to prerender your prefetched pages on the client with the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API).

 ```js
 // astro.config.mjs